Guava fruit and leaves contain nutrients, including vitamin C and potassium, that may help support your heart, digestion, and other body systems.

 The higher levels of potassium and soluble fiber in guavas are also thought to contribute to improved heart health.

 positive effect on heart health by lowering blood pressure, decreasing bad

-Many women experience dysmenorrhea — painful symptoms of menstruation such as stomach cramps.
+Many women experience dysmenorrhea — painful symptoms of menstruation, such as stomach cramps.

-Bottom Line: Taking at least 6 mg of guava leaf extract daily may help
+Taking guava leaf extract daily may help

 Guavas are an excellent source of dietary fiber.